 My close friend is the proprietor of a hotel called Hotel Lebron, so I thought I'd make him a sign that reads "HL".
 At first I wasn't sure what sign to do, so I sketched out a bunch including "MIT" and "HTMAA".

 These were all relatively simple shapes to draw in CAD (all could be drawn on a 5x5 grid), so I mocked up the parts in Fusion 360.

 The plan was for "HL" to be surrounded by a wooden frame, and MIT to be surrounded by galvanized flashing.
 Additionally, I was curious about how press-fit could work with the OSB, so I created an additional shape the size of the dot in the "i" of "Mit."
-This was slightly annoying to construct properlly keeping in mind the design constraints and parameters.
 I kept both the thickness of the wood (.5") and the thickness of the letters (5") as parameters.

-I was running into a lot of troubles with Autodesk 360 slowing down, having trouble copy and paste, and crashing over and over when trying to zoom out.
+I was running into a lot of troubles with Autodesk 360 slowing down, having trouble copying and pasting, and crashing over and over when trying to zoom out.
 While there is an autosave feature in Autodesk 360, I would encourage everyone to SAVE OFTEN!
 It's a huge pain to redo work again and again due to multiple crashes.

 The hallmark of this week was working with the Shopbot.